argonautproject/questionnaire/source/pages/adaptive.md

 1. Transactions are Stateless.
 The Form Filler constructs a record of the transaction which is passed to service and the service adds to record and passed it back to Form Filler.
 The Form Filler and service are free of keeping track of the session and a previously disrupted session can be restored if the session token expires.
 1. The Questionnaire may expire and the form may not be valid.
 Time limits for completion of a questionnaire or individual question can be defined and the Form Filler Application can record the start and stop date-times using the [Argonaut Questionnaire Time Limit Extension] and [Argonaut QuestionnaireResponse Response Period Extension].
 Note that either Form Filler or Service could determine if the response is within a time limit.
 How this information modifies the behavior of the Form-filler or interpretation of results is an implementation detail outside of scope of this Implementation Guide.
 1. The assessment  are short - e.g., PROMIS forms have up to 12 transactions  (on average 4-12).
-1. The service may calculated and record score in the QuestionnaireResponse resource as "answers" to a "score" question itme in the Questionnaire.
-The score item is flagged as [`readOnly`] and may be marked as 'hidden' using the [Questionnaire Hidden Extension] to direct the Form Filler that the item should not be displayed to the user.
+1. The service may calculate and record scores in the QuestionnaireResponse resource as "answers" to a "score" question item in the Questionnaire.
+The score item is flagged as [`readOnly`] and may be marked as *hidden* using the [Questionnaire Hidden Extension] to direct the Form Filler that the item should not be displayed to the user.
-  - To assist in calculating scores the standard [Valuset Ordinal Value Extension] and [Questionnaire Ordinal Value Extension] may be used on items. *NOTE: This implementation quide extends the context of the Questionnaire Ordinal Value Extension to elements beyond that defined in the FHIR Specification.*
+  - To assist in calculating scores the standard [ValueSet Ordinal Value Extension] and [Questionnaire Ordinal Value Extension] may be used on items. *NOTE: This implementation quide extends the context of the Questionnaire Ordinal Value Extension to elements beyond that defined in the FHIR Specification.*
   - How and when scoring is done is an implementation detail and outside the scope of this guide.
-1. The [Argonaut Questionnaire Item Order Extension] and conceptOrder] extension may be used by the service to ensure the relative order of Questionnaire items is maintained between transactions.
+1. The [Argonaut Questionnaire Item Order Extension] and [conceptOrder] extension may be used by the service to ensure the relative order of Questionnaire items is maintained between transactions.
 1. There are no constraints on the nesting of item groups and there are several possible items and item groupings including:
     - *a single* question ('what is the capital of Assyria?') or
     - *a single* display  ('Answer these questions three!!') or